top of page

 What Is a Vampire Facial?

-“Vampire facial” is simply the popular name for PRP combined with microneedling.
+“Vampire facial” is simply the popular name for microneedling with PRP.

 The term refers to: